UltipaDocs

 Creating Graph

-Ultipa supports two types of graphs: Closed Graph and Open Graph.
+Ultipa supports two types of graphs: Open Graph and Closed Graph.
 This design offers both flexibility and control, supporting workflows ranging from agile exploration to production-grade applications demanding strict data integrity requirements.

 Closed Graph

-A closed graph requires that any node to be inserted must conform to a defined node type, and any edge to be inserted must conform to a defined edge type.
+A closed graph requires that any node or edge to be inserted must conform to a defined node or edge type.
 This ensures consistent structure, guaranteeing high data integrity and consistency.

 Learn more about closed graphs →